 Elac is no longer a small business – we welcome over 3,500 students each summer – however, we still retain the values and ethos that characterised Elac from the beginning and which made it attractive to our staff, students and partners: an organisation that is friendly, personal, loyal, professional and caring.
 We believe strongly in building relationships and being good partners.

-Elac has three Principals – John Dunster, Andrew McPhee and Tim Cooke.
-Kera Gustafson is the permanent Academic Manager.
-Neil Barnes and Simon Hayward are Operations Managers.
-In our Bath office there is the Welfare and Administration Director, Elaine Wickens, plus other staff who handle Elac administration.
+Elac’s Founder is John Dunster, Andrew McPhee is the Principal, and Tim Cooke is the CEO.
+Neil Barnes and Kera Gustafson are Elac’s Vice Principals.
+Liam Moloney, Jason Harrison, Phil Spark are Operations Managers.
+In our Bath office there is the Welfare and Administration Director, Elaine Wickens, as well as Susie Johns who handles all Elac’s recruitment and Human Resources and Helen Ordever, Office Administrator.

 The Staff Team in our Centres